syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 #### Configuration

-An XML file in QTP called Swfconfig is the configuration file located at _(Installed location of Essential QuickTest Professional)Config\<version-2.0, 3.5, or 4.0>\Swfconfig_, that contains all the mapping information for QTP to recognize Syncfusion controls.
-In Swfconfig, the controls are mapped to their corresponding custom server libraries (Essential QuickTest Professional assemblies) by giving the fully qualified name of the assembly.
+An XML file in QTP called swfconfig is the configuration file located at _(Installed location of Essential QuickTest Professional)Config\<version-2.0, 3.5, or 4.0>\swfconfig_, that contains all the mapping information for QTP to recognize Syncfusion controls.
+In swfconfig, the controls are mapped to their corresponding custom server libraries (Essential QuickTest Professional assemblies) by giving the fully qualified name of the assembly.